celestiaorg/.github/pull_request_template.md

 ## Checklist

 <!--
-Review and complete the checklist to ensure that the PR is complete before assigned to an approver.
+Please complete the checklist to ensure that the PR is ready to be reviewed.

 IMPORTANT:
 PRs should be left in Draft until the below checklist is completed.